 Ground source heat pumps may seem complex, but they are quite simple bits of kit.
 Here we explain what you need to know before investing in one for your home.

-Ground source heat pumps absorb solar energy — more specifically, the energy from the sun warming the ground.
-They consist of a series of pipes buried underground which extract this energy.
-This, in turn, is converted into heat for use in the home.
+Ground source heat pumps absorb the energy from the sun warming the ground.
+They comprise a series of pipes buried underground which extract this solar energy.
+This energy is then converted into heat for use in the home.

 There are two main elements of a ground source heat pump system:

-- The ground array – which can be either vertical or horizontal – which is buried underground.
+- The ground array, which is buried underground.
+This can be either vertical or horizontal

-- The noticeable bit in the house is the heat pump itself.
-Some of these include a hot water cylinder and can be as big as a large filing cabinet.
+- The heat pump itself, which is installed in the house.
+Some of these include a hot water cylinder and can be the size of a large filing cabinet.
 The smallest pumps, such as those in the Kensa Heat Pump range, can be fitted in an under-sink kitchen cupboard.

 How Do Ground Source Heat Pumps Work?

-A mix of water and anti-freeze is pumped around the ground array; this absorbs the solar energy stored in the ground.
-Heat is extracted using compression and expansion technology and the energy is made available to heat the house.
+A mix of water and anti-freeze is pumped around the ground array.
+This absorbs the solar energy stored in the ground.
+Heat is extracted using compression and expansion technology, making the energy ready to heat the house.

 A good installer will investigate the ground conditions before designing and sizing a ground source heat pump system.